-GOAL consists of five research and capacity strengthening Work Packages (described below).
+GOAL consists of four research and capacity strengthening Work Packages (described below).

 Gender is a cross-cutting issue informing all aspects of GOAL.
 The work on gender will examine how structures, practice, and culture influence gendered expectations, roles, and power imbalances; and this in turn influences governance, policy making and the different lived experiences of using mental health services.

 Co-production is also central to the GOAL approach, particularly involving the National Mental Health Program of Lebanon and mental health service users in the co-design and co-implementation of the project activities and outputs.
 We will also examine the benefits and challenges of co-production for the research in GOAL.

 - Work Package One: Governance (transparency, accountability, and integrity)

 The objective of Work Package One is to explore barriers and facilitators to strengthening health system governance for supporting access to culturally appropriate mental health care for Syrian refugees and host populations in Lebanon.
 We use the TAPIC framework on health system governance, based upon governance attributes of transparency, accountability, participation, integrity and capacity.
 The research methods include literature reviews, qualitative interviews, and quantitative surveys with service providers.

 - Work Package Two: Governance (participation)